davidyap7/admin/orgs_spaces.md

 <p>**Note:** In a Subscription account, quota is a user defined limit that triggers spending notifications.</p></dd>
 </dl>

-In {{site.data.keyword.Bluemix_notm}}, you can use organizations to enable collaboration among users and to facilitate the logical grouping of project resources in the following ways:
+In {{site.data.keyword.Bluemix_notm}}, you can use organizations to enable collaboration among team members and to facilitate the logical grouping of project resources in the following ways:

 <ul>
-<li>You can group a set of spaces, applications, services, domains, routes, and users together in organizations.</li>
+<li>You can group a set of spaces, applications, services, domains, routes, and team members together in organizations.</li>
 <li>You can manage the access to the spaces and organizations on a per-user basis.</li>
 </ul>

 When you create an organization, the organization name must be unique in {{site.data.keyword.Bluemix_notm}}.
 If the organization name is already in use by another {{site.data.keyword.Bluemix_notm}} Public, Dedicated, or Local user, then you must specify a new name.
-After you create the organization, you will be automatically assigned the *Organization Manager* permission, which enables you to edit the organization name, add users, and create or delete spaces in the organization.
+After you create the organization, you will be automatically assigned the *Organization Manager* permission, which enables you to edit the organization name, add team members, and create or delete spaces in the organization.

 You can use the [`bx iam org-delete`](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_org_delete) command to delete organizations.
 When you delete an organization, all the spaces, applications, and services within the organization are deleted.

-The following [user roles](/docs/iam/users_roles.html#userrolesinfo) can be assigned to users in an organization.
-All users invited to the account are assigned the auditor role by default.
+The following [user roles](/docs/iam/users_roles.html#userrolesinfo) can be assigned to team members in an organization:

 <ul>
 <li>Organization manager</li>